Diaspora Engagement - English

 - ► Women4Dev Academy (2018 - 2019).
 This project aimed to strengthen the role of African diaspora women's associations located in Belgium as effective agents in the development of their country of origin.
 Through a tailored capacity-building program, the 11 selected associations improved their skills on project cycle management, increasing communication and visibility, and financial management.
 For more info on the project, click This link opens in a new tabhere and have a look at the interviews below.

-- ► Engagement of Rwandan diaspora in Belgium and Germany in TVET and Health sector of Rwanda (2019 - 2021).
-The project aims to address the needs of the Technical and Vocational Education and Training (TVET) sector in Rwanda through the engagement of highly skilled diaspora members in Belgium and Germany.
+- ► Engagement of Rwandan diaspora residing in Europe for the TVET and Health sector of Rwanda (2019 - 2022).
+The project aims to address the needs of the Technical and Vocational Education and Training (TVET) sector in Rwanda through the engagement of highly skilled diaspora members residing in Europe.
 Through Trainings of Trainers (ToT), the Rwandan diaspora men and women will build the capacity of TVET professors and students in priority courses of the Rwanda Polytechnic’s host institutions (IPRCs) across the country.
 The Rwandan diaspora professionals will also provide support (to the development of) start-ups, initiated together with and/or by the trained professors and students.
 With the support of the IOM Development Fund, the scope of the project was extended to also include the Rwandan health sector, by engaging highly skilled diaspora members residing in Belgium, Germany, UK, France and the Netherlands for capacity building and skills transfer activities to i.e. local medical practitioners.
 Read the project brief This link opens in a new tabhere.

 - ► Support to circular and temporary migration of Mauritanian diaspora.
 The EU-funded initiative, implemented by IOM Mauritania, aims to temporarily move 20 qualified diaspora members to support of capacity-building and skills development of public institutions in their country of origin.
 For more info about the outreach session organized in Brussels (June 2019) for Mauritanian diaspora, click This link opens in a new tabhere.